dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B09.svg)

-Install from the bottom up overlapping
+Install from the bottom up overlap horizontally 4 at least inches and vertically 2 inches.
+Use a *Staple Hammer* to get the paper up and hammer in cap nails every 6 feet to keep the paper from blowing off.
+Install paper on the doors to protect them temporarily until the siding can be installed over top.

 ## Cover until next step